drleatherman/StatisticsMasters/AppliedStatistics1/classnotesSummary.md

 ### Assumptions
-* Normal subpopulation distribution of each value of X
+* Normal sub-population distribution of each value of X
 * Means fall on a straight line - linear relationship
-* Each subpopulation has the same standard deviation
+* Each sub-population has the same standard deviation
 * Independent observations

 ### Inference